google_counter

 PD-L1 is a biomarker that can be used to predict response to immunotherapy.
 This indicator directs individual treatment planning and enhances liver cancer outcomes.

 Patients with any stage of liver cancer may be candidates for dendritic cell treatment.
-German centers evaluate the previous treatment, health status, and biomarkers, and provide a choice of immunotherapy for liver cancer.
+German centers evaluate the previous treatment, health status, and biomarkers, and provide a choice of immunotherapy for liver tumors.

 The Booking Health support for immunotherapy in Germany covers consultations, hospital choice, travel arrangements, and documentation.
 They facilitate access to checkpoint inhibitors, dendritic cell vaccines, and adoptive cell therapy for liver cancer in the leading German clinics.